 IVF Financing and Loans Now Hard to Find

 In the past, couples were able to take out medical loans to help cover the costs of IVF and other infertility treatments.
-With the financing meltdown that occurred around 2007, many banks and healtcare financing companies pulled out of this market.
-The the risks were always very high for a very simple reason; couples needing cash to finance infertility treatments are very poor credit risks.
+With the financing meltdown that occurred around 2007, many banks and healthcare financing companies pulled out of this market.
+The risks were always very high for a very simple reason; couples needing cash to finance infertility treatments are very poor credit risks.

 Even couples with top-notch FICO scores can get into serious financial trouble when taking out infertility loans.
 Often, they spent down most of their cash reserves on less expensive treatments, before seeking a loan to pay for IVF.
 Sometimes the only equity a couple has left is in their house.
 Home equity loans can help spread payments out over time, and the interest costs may be deductible.
 But if problems crop up from the resulting pregnancy, do you really want to put your home on the line?